 - You can re-use the same settings at a later time. - You can copy your settings to a different node running BrightStor ARCserve Backup. - You can quickly resubmit regularly executed jobs after a job has been accidentally deleted. - You can avoid recreating the same job over again.

-All BrightStor ARCserve Backup scripts are stored and saved in the \$BAB_HOME/jobsheets subdirectory with a .caroot file extension.
+All BrightStor ARCserve Backup scripts are stored and saved in the \$BAB_HOME/jobsheets subdirectory with an extension of the BrightStor ARCserve Backup user who created the script.